 Audit Committee: Responsible for all matters pertaining to audit, including providing oversight for the Bank's financial reporting, internal control system, internal and external audit processes, periodic and annual review of internal audit mechanism, and compliance with applicable laws and regulations.
-It is also responsible for the appointment/ selection or replacement/removal of the Chief Audit Executive (CAE).
+It is also responsible for the appointment/ selection or replacement/removal of the Chief Audit Executive (CAE), and for the appointment, fees and replacement of the External Auditor.
 The committee, composed entirely of non-executive directors, has the explicit authority to investigate any matter within its terms of reference, in order to ensure the effectiveness and efficiency of the Bank's internal controls.
-Furthermore, the Audit Committee is responsible for the recommendation on the appointment and removal of the external auditor, and the setting of the audit fees.
+Furthermore, the Audit Committee is responsible for the recommendation on the appointment and removal of the external auditor.

-Compliance Committee: Responsible for monitoring compliance with established bank laws, rules and regulations specifically in creating a dynamic and responsive compliance risk management system for identifying and mitigating risks that may erode the franchise value of the Bank, and ensuring that Management is doing business in accordance with these laws.
+Compliance Committee: Responsible for monitoring compliance with established bank laws, rules and regulations specifically in creating a dynamic and responsive compliance risk management system for identifying and mitigating risks that may erode the franchise value of the Bank, and ensuring that Management is doing business in accordance with these laws